Matt-Nickerson/GateCloser/README.md

 Wizard waves are all spawned in this combination to mix up gameplay.

-Every run of GateCrusher is different from the last!
+Every run of GATECLOSER is different from the last!

 ## Gate Logic (4-sprite animation)